Grant end dates

 If you hold a fellowship, you can use existing grant funds to support your salary during the extension.
 If you don't have enough funds to do this, your salary must be supported by another source.

-Holders of a joint grant must tell all the other grantholders that they want to change the grant's end date.
-They should also tell their research and finance offices.
+Holders of a joint grant must get agreement from all the other grantholders to change the grant's end date.
+Grantholders are responsible for telling their research and finance offices of changes to the end date.

 The person with the latest end date will need to submit the end-of-grant report for the whole grant.